 - Your child becomes ultra-demanding and refuses to eat what the rest of the family is having.

 If you find yourself in this camp, don’t worry; you’re not alone.
 The most powerful tool is to serve your child what the rest of the family is eating.
 It’s that simple.
+But here are 10 tips to handling picky eaters.

 1. Children who aren’t big fans of fruits and veggies: Serve your family those things, eat them yourself, and consider your job done.
 Your job is not to force your child to eat it, just to prepare and serve it.